Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 164.1

 Kentucky has put together a 3-3-0 record against the spread this season, while Miami (FL) is 2-1-0.
-The Wildcats have hit the over in four games, while Hurricanes games have gone over two times.
+The Wildcats are 4-2-0 and the Hurricanes are 2-1-0 in terms of hitting the over.

 Sportsbook Promo Codes